mahdavi3d/LinuxPackTrans/README.md

 # LinuxPackTrans
+(A somewhat similar to apt-clone)
 Here are two simple Shell scripts designed for Debian-based Linux distributions.
 These scripts automate the process of installing all the packages you have installed on one Debian-based system onto another.
 Let's say you have a 'System A' and you want to replicate all the installed packages onto another system named 'System B'.

 Script-1 package_finder[dot]sh.